YuriLeonel/be-the-hero/README.md

 # be-the-hero
 Project from Semana Omnistack11 by Rocketseat.
-For this project was used React and NodeJs as tecnologys
+For this project was used React and NodeJs as tecnologys and SQLite as Database